tajmone/lemon-grove/lemon/lemon.md

 ## Theory of Operation

-The main goal of Lemon is to translate a [context free grammar]  (CFG) for a particular language into C code that implements a parser for that language.
-The program has two inputs:
+Lemon is computer program that translates a [context free grammar]  (CFG) for for a particular language into C code that implements a parser for that language.
+The Lemon program has two inputs:

 - The grammar specification.
 - A parser template file.

 Typically, only the grammar specification is supplied by the programmer.
-Lemon comes with a default parser template which works fine for most applications.
+Lemon comes with a default parser template (["`lempar.c`"][lempar.c]) that works fine for most applications.
 But the user is free to substitute a different parser template if desired.

 Depending on command-line options, Lemon will generate up to three output files.

-- C code to implement the parser.
+- C code to implement a parser for the input grammar.
-- A header file defining an integer ID for each terminal symbol.
+- A header file defining an integer ID for each terminal symbol (or "token").
 - An information file that describes the states of the generated parser automaton.

 By default, all three of these output files are generated.
 The header file is suppressed if the "`-m`" command-line option is used and the report file is omitted when "`-q`" is selected.